 How to Apply For a complete job description, please visit www.winup.org.
-The application is available to download via the website.
-Email cover letter, application and resume to winupsearch@yahoo.com.
+The application is available to download via the WiNUP website.
+Email cover letter, application and resume to xxxxxxx@xxxxxx.com.
 Applications will only be accepted by email.
 Applications will be reviewed as received.
-Deadline is March __, 20__.